m0nadicph0/dockerapi/README.md

 # dockerapi

 `dockerapi` is a Deno client library for interacting with Docker.
 It provides a convenient way to manage Docker containers, images, networks, volumes, and system operations programmatically.
-The entry point to the library is the `mod.ts` file located at the root of the project.

 ## Table of Contents